Hug your ‘mini-me’

 Not with logic, but with love.

-You carve out quiet space, you breathe, you ask,
+You create quiet space, you breathe, and you ask,

 “How are you?
 What do you need from me today?”

-Maybe it’s permission to feel the things you were once told were too much.
+Maybe it is permission to feel the things you were once told were too much.

-You begin by honoring the moments where you felt unsafe, unseen, or misunderstood.
-Not to linger in pain—but to hold that version of yourself with compassion.
+You begin by honoring the moments when you felt unsafe, unseen, or misunderstood.
+Not to linger in pain but to hold that version of yourself with compassion.
 You get to be the safe place now.
 You get to reparent with softness, presence, and truth.

 • Writing letters to your younger self